ngerritsen/wecodetheweb-hexo/source/_posts/improving-code-quality-using-eslint.md

 ## Reducing complexity

-Most people start using linters because they want all their team members to use the same conventions, like _single quotes_ or _two spaces of indentation_.
-Although that is certainly useful and you should probably do that, we'll focus on improving actual code quality.
+Most people start using linters because they want all their team members to use the same style, like _single quotes_ or _two spaces of indentation_.
+Although that is certainly useful and you should probably do that, in this article we'll focus on improving actual code quality.
 Let's start by reducing **'cyclomatic complexity'**.

 Cyclomatic complexity is measured by the amount of _branches_ a piece of code (in our case, a single function) has.
-Branches are the routes you can take trough the code.
-High complexity is bad because it makes code hard to understand and therefore it is easy for bugs slip though.
-Also it makes maintaining the code a pain.
+A branch is a single and unique route you can take trough a piece code.
+High complexity is bad because it makes code hard to understand and maintain, as a result it is easy for bugs slip though.

 Consider the following example: